THE RIME OF

 We could not laugh nor wail

-Through utter drought all dumb we
+Through utter drought all dumb we stood

 I bit my arm, I sucked the blood